6-ingredient vegan vanilla ice cream, naturally sweetened with dates. It's so creamy and a healthy alternative to store-bought ice cream.

 - Keep leftovers in a sealed container in the fridge for 1 to 2 weeks.
 Set out for 5-10 minutes before serving to soften.

 - I haven't made this recipe using other nuts, but I think it won't be the same.

 - I haven't tried it using other plant milks either, but I think it should work.
 It won't be as creamy though.

-- If you’re not using an ice cream maker, place the container with the chilled mixture in the freezer.
+- If you’re not using an ice cream maker, place the container with the chilled mixture in the freezer until firm.
 Check the mixture every 30 minutes.
 When it starts to freeze near the edges, remove it from the freezer and stir it vigorously with a spatula or a whisk.
 Return to freezer.
 Repeat this step for at least 2 or 3 hours.